-You should bring either cash, a personal check, a money order, traveler’s check, or a credit card such as VISA, MasterCard, American Express or Discover, to pay the adoption fees.
+You should bring either cash, a personal check, a money order, traveler’s check, or a credit card such as VISA, MasterCard, American Express or Discover, to pay the adoption or sales fees.
 If your personal check is not made good in 30 days, the BLM will repossess the animal(s) and will charge you for the hauling expenses.

 - covered top, sturdy walls/floors, and a smooth interior free from any sharp protrusions;

 - ample head room;